qd-qd/sdk-tutorials/onboarding/chapter-3/3-section-3.md

 ![Public and managed network comparison](/onboarding/1-introduction-blockchain/images/public-vs-private-comparison-table.png)

 In summary, managed networks enable high-performance blockchain networks, which can use consensus processes that are not suited for an environment with anonymous users.
-A known group can create a small network for their own purposes and agree on equitable participation in the block-generation process, minimum performance metrics for acceptable validators, and governance enabling fast confirmation and even deterministic transaction finality.
+A known group can create a small network for their purposes and agree on equitable participation in the block-generation process, minimum performance metrics for acceptable validators, and governance enabling fast confirmation and even deterministic transaction finality.
 The principal trade-off for this performance improvement is the shunning of permissionless, public access.

 Different deployment patterns have their benefits and drawbacks.
 They are also more or less suited to different intended network functions. **Cosmos** can be applied to both public *and* private settings and, importantly, *supports communication between networks following different consensus rules*, a seemingly intractable challenge for the predecessors of Cosmos.

-Next you will take a deeper dive into the features of these alternative approaches.
+Next, you will take a deeper dive into the features of these alternative approaches.

 ## Further learning

-* If you are interesting in learning more about Game Theory, [this is a useful overview](http://www.dklevine.com/general/whatis.htm)
+* If you are interested in learning more about Game Theory, [this is a useful overview](http://www.dklevine.com/general/whatis.htm)
 * XXX
 * XXX